KionoKitse/FridgeMate-P11_00_00/README.md

 A useful tool for deciding what to cook next, what to buy and keeping track of what you already have
  * Digital recipe box
  * Pantry inventory monitoring
+ * Adding ingredients to the inventory via:
+	 * Barcode reading
+	 * Receipt reading
+	 * Manual entry
  * Recipe suggestions based on:
 	* Available ingredients
 	* Specific ingredient
 	* Tag filtering
+ * Ingredient substitutes and recipes
  * Shopping list generator
- * Barcode reading
- * Receipt reading
  * Runs on PC, Android and iOS

 ### Notes to user